bregman-arie/sre-checklist/README.md

 - [ ] Is there an onboarding page for SREs joining the team?
 - [ ] Schedule 1:1 meeting with team (probably...manager or lead?
 TBD)
 - [ ] Identify Possible Gaps.
-Few things to watch our for:
+Few things to watch out for:
   - Does development team waits on SRE for infra related operations?
   - Basically going over other check lists in this page :)
 - [ ] Identify SRE team maturity and work on improving it